wqruan/HawkEye/README.md

 chmod +x Scripts/profiling-models-cheetah.sh
 ./Scripts/profiling-models-cheetah.sh
 ```
 It takes about five minutes.
 Note that we manually construct many models with a single layer to obtain the profiling results from Cheetah.
 The reproduction of the process would require a large amount of time.
-Therefore, we omit it in this documentation
+Therefore, we omit it in this documentation.

 ### Table 9
-After runningthe following script, `Data/modelname-SEMI2K1.txt`  would contain the profiling results from HawkEye in Table 9.
+After running the following script, `Data/modelname-SEMI2K1.txt` will contain the profiling results from HawkEye in Table 9.

 ```
 chmod +x Scripts/profiling-models-semi2k.sh
 ./Scripts/profiling-models-semi2k.sh
 ```
 It takes about ten minutes.
 Note that we manually construct many models with a single layer to obtain the profiling results from SecretFlow-SEMI2K.
 The reproduction of the process would require a large amount of time.
-Therefore, we omit it in this documentation
+Therefore, we omit it in this documentation.

 ## Efficiency of HawkEye
 (Table 3)

-After running the following script, the time of total profiling and block tree analysis for five secure model inference processes would be shown in the terminal
+After running the following script, the time of total profiling and block tree analysis for five secure model inference processes will be shown in the terminal.

 ```
 chmod +x Scripts/profiling-models.sh
 Scripts/profiling-models.sh
 python Scripts/profiling-models.py
 ```
 The above commands might take about one hour.
-The running time of CrypTen can be obtained by the following steps: (1) Downloading the codes stored in https://github.com/wqruan/MPCFormer-HawkEye.
+The following steps can obtain the running time of CrypTen: (1) Downloading the codes stored in https://github.com/wqruan/MPCFormer-HawkEye.
 (2) Following the instructions in README-HawkEye.md of source codes.

 ## Impact of security models